Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 - The navigation bar allows users to easily navigate the pages of the site by giving them a simple site overview.
 It also contains a hover effect, creating a border around the navigation bar the user is currently hovering over, for further clarity.

-- The minimalist footer will allow users to easily access related social media pages without encroaching on other site content.
+- The minimalist footer allows users to easily access related social media pages without encroaching on other site content.
-The social media icons in the footer turn to a green, matching the green of the aurora borealis on the hero image, whenever a user hovers over them.
+The social media icons in the footer turn to green, matching the green of the aurora borealis on the hero image, whenever a user hovers over them.

 **Index.html**

 - In addition to the navigation bar and social media footer discussed above, index.html contains an atmospheric background road trip image from Pixabay that evokes the journey and supernatural elements of the novel.
 - Via media queries, the background image, navigation bar, and page title will change orientation, from portrait to landscape, depending on the size of the screen.

 **about.html**

-- The About page gives visitors an overview of _American Gods_ and the purpose of the site.
+- The About page gives visitors an overview of *American Gods* and the purpose of the site.
-- An embedded YouTube video, via iframes, gives visitors an opportunity to obtain more information on the _American Gods_ road trip directly from Neil Gaiman himself.
+- An embedded YouTube video, via iframes, gives visitors an opportunity to obtain more information on the *American Gods* road trip directly from Neil Gaiman himself.

 **quotes.html**

-- A JavaScript function enables users to generate a quote from _American Gods_ at random, something which is bound to appeal to book lovers, especially fans who are invested in this particular novel enough to visit the site.
+- A JavaScript function enables users to generate a quote from *American Gods* at random, something which is bound to appeal to book lovers, especially fans who are invested in this particular novel enough to visit the site.

 **route.html**

-- Embedded maps, via Google Maps Route Planner, which show users how to get from one road trip location to the next based on the order they appear in the _American Gods_ novel.
+- Embedded maps, via Google Maps Route Planner, which show users how to get from one road trip location to the next based on the order they appear in the *American Gods* novel.
 - An internal navigation menu that allows users to easily navigate to each route map.
 - A &#39;Geography Challenge&#39;, powered by the Google Maps JavaScript API, which allows users to place nodes on a map of the US in an attempt to correctly identify the locations in the novel.